reactive-firewall/multicast/docs/CI.md

 4. [CI-Tests.yml](https://github.com/reactive-firewall/multicast/tree/HEAD/.github/workflows/Tests.yml):
 A configuration file for executing tests, which processes the build artifacts to create:
-  A. Coverage reports: Uploading various coverage reports for the tests executed to multiple services for analysis (eg. codecov.io, codeclimate.com, app.deepsource.io, etc.).
+  A. Coverage reports: Uploading various coverage reports for the tests executed to multiple services for analysis (e.g., codecov.io, codeclimate.com, app.deepsource.io, etc.).
   B. Test-Results-Artifacts
   (`{{ test-group }}`-Test-Report-`{{ matrix.os }}`-`{{ matrix.python-version }}`):
   Contains the results of the tests grouped by `coverage|doctests|integration`, `os` and